mohd-ahsan-mirza/redis-local-encryptor/README.md

 ## Note 2
 The hash consistency is very important.
 Please avoid using different hashes.
 Scheduled backups won't run if values are encrypted with different hashes
 ## Note 3
+### DON'T forget the hash you choose.
+You won't be able to retrieve it anyway if you forget
+## Note 4
 DB 0 is for app
-## Note 4
+## Note 5
 DB 1 is for testing
-## Note 5
+## Note 6
 ```
 --debug
 ```
 Turns on debug mode
-## Note 6
+## Note 7
 ```
 --test
 ```
 Turns on test mode.
 Connects to DB 1 and restores from the latest backup for testing
-## Note 7
+## Note 8
 After every 24 hours, of the last backup file creation, whatever command will be ran will also trigger a backup
-## Note 8
+## Note 9
 ```
 {{}}
 ```
 Denotes optional parameters commands take
-## Note 9
+## Note 10
 ```
 {}
 ```